-It’s the secret sauce behind companies that are—for the first time ever—giving Amazon real, head-to-head competition.
+It’s the secret sauce behind companies that are—for the first time—giving Amazon real, head-to-head competition.
 A prime example is Shopify.
 The company started in 2004 as an online snowboard gear shop and is now a $10 billion commerce ecosystem that shockingly surpassed Amazon’s online traffic in Q2 2021.

 Shopify now receives more online traffic than Amazon.
 The average number of monthly unique visitors for ecommerce sites powered by Shopify reached 1.16 billion, compared to Amazon’s 1.10 billion visitors during the same period.
 Proof that companies of any size can win.

-Our work with some of the fastest-growing businesses has revealed these top 5 order management system capabilities as table stakes for rapid, sustainable growth, massive cost savings, and seamless data flow:
+Our work with some of the fastest-growing businesses has revealed these top 5 OMS system capabilities as table stakes for rapid, sustainable growth, massive cost savings, and seamless data flow:

-- Automated Fulfillment – eliminates manual processes to boost efficiencies, reduce errors and empower workers.
+- Automated Fulfillment – Eliminate manual processes to boost efficiencies, reduce errors, and empower workers.

-- Drop Shipping – reduces time-consuming communication with drop-ship partners and guesswork; find the optimal drop-ship method of the day, directly in the system.
+- Drop Shipping – Reduce time-consuming communication with drop-ship partners and guesswork.
+Find the optimal drop-ship method of the day, directly in the system.

-- Pre-Ordering – understand items available for pre-order, without going into the ecommerce system–boosting sales, profitability and brand reputation.
+- Pre-Ordering – Understand items available for pre-order without going into the ecommerce system.
+This boosts sales, profitability, and brand reputation.

 Let’s dig deeper into why each of these OMS features is important, and what you can do.